 Head along the highway through lush forest until you hit the water again at the popular holiday spot of Batemans Bay, less than an hour away.
 The area is renowned for its sublime coast and immaculate waters.
 Head south of town along Beach Road and find a string of marvellous coves and gorgeous beaches to swim and enjoy a bit of sunbaking.

-Roughly 14 kilometres north of Batemans Bay, take a detour onto Mt Agony Road for some wildlife spotting at Pebbly Beach, known as the home of the 'surfing kangaroos'.
-You won't spot a kangaroo on a surf board, but chances are you'll meet these friendly locals as they hop along the beach.
+Roughly 14 kilometres north of Batemans Bay, take a detour onto Mt Agony Road for some wildlife spotting at Pebbly Beach.
+Chances are you'll meet friendly kangaroos as they hop along the beach.
 Generally quite tame, they are happy to be patted and you might even get one to pose with you for a picture.

 Back on the highway, a short drive leads on to the coastal town of Ulladulla with its pretty harbour, a perfect place for a late lunch stop.